kamel-rahim/oio-sds-cpp/README.md

 Name | Value | Description
 ---- | ----- | -----------
-SYS   | ON/OFF | ON by default, allows locating dependencies with pkg-config GUESS | ON/OFF | ON by default, allows locating dependencies at standard places RAGEL_EXE | PATH | Specify the absolute path to the `ragel` CLI tool.
+SYS | ON/OFF | ON by default, allows locating dependencies with pkg-config GUESS | ON/OFF | ON by default, allows locating dependencies at standard places TESTING | ON/OFF | ON by default, enables testing targets, implying new dependencies RAGEL_EXE | PATH | Specify the absolute path to the `ragel` CLI tool.
 If not set, `ragel` will be located in the `PATH` environment variable.
 PROTOBUF\_EXE | PATH | Specify the absolute path to the `protoc` CLI tool.
 If not set, `protoc` will be located in the `PATH`  environment variable.